Student Handbook for Master of Science Degree in Biomedical Engineering

 • Orientation Meeting

-At the beginning of each academic year, all graduate students are required to attend an orientation meeting organized and held by the BME Department Chairperson.
+At the beginning of each academic year, all graduate students are required to attend an orientation meeting organized and held by the Chairperson of the BME Department.
 During this meeting, topics including financial aid, general policies, program requirements, special course offerings and areas of research will be presented and discussed.

 • Academic Advisor